 Alternatively, students who complete PHYS 161 and either PHYS 142 or PHYS 260/261 can complete PHYS 271***, a one-credit introduction to lab for physics majors.
 ENGR majors should know that PHYS 142 is not acceptable for the major.

 ***PLEASE NOTE: Students can just register for PHYS 271; no special permission required.
 Students should contact that instructor coordinating all of the PHYS271 sections at the beginning of the semester to inform them that they are taking PHYS271 as a stand-alone course.
 The students should also send a message to email@example.com, so that the Physics Department is aware of how many students are doing this.
 The instructor will determine the grade for just the PHYS271 material.

 Strongly Recommended Courses

 These courses are often taken some time during the first year of professional school.
 Challenge yourself early and get introduced to the subject matter.
 This may help make your transition into the first year of medical school easier.
-In addition, students tend to perform better on the MCAT with some additional exposure to biology, beyond the minimum required by the medical schools.
+In addition, students tend to perform better on the DAT with some additional exposure to biology, beyond the minimum required by the dental schools.

 Microbiology (BSCI223 or 283)

 Please always refer to school websites for the most up-to-date information!